MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 # Add capabilities to your Teams apps

- Use of Teams app capability,you can create a new Teams app in app development.
+ Using Teams app capability,you can create a new Teams app in app development.
 You can see the following Teams app capabilities table list:

 |**Capability**|**Description**|
 |--------|-------------|